 The Wright Brothers

 Brothers Orville and Wilbur Wright built and flew the first airplane in human history.
-The brothers were engineers and tinkerers who founded the Wright Cycle Comany in Dayton, Ohio in 1892.
+The brothers were would-be engineers and tinkerers who founded what became the Wright Cycle Company in Dayton, Ohio in 1892.
 While the bicycle business sustained them, they began to experiment with kites, gliders and other flying machines, always with an eye to creating a powered machine that could carry a man aloft.
-Their first successful flight, with Orville at the controls, took place at Kitty Hawk, North Carolina on 17 December 1903.
+Their first successful flight, with Orville at the controls, took place at Kitty Hawk, North Carolina on December 17, 1903.
 The plane covered 120 feet in about 12 seconds; a short flight, but enough to make history.
 Others had flown in balloons and gliders, but the Wrights' creation was the first in a manned, motor-powered, heavier-than-air craft.

 The Wright Brothers’ first flight is featured on the back of the North Carolina quarter, released by the U.S. Mint in 2001.

 Copyright © 1998-2017 by Who2?, LLC.
 All rights reserved.